karlospn/azure-appgateway-dynamic-routing-func/README.md

 These repo contains an Azure ARM custom provider that allows to add new path rules and listeners to an existing Azure application  gateway.
 The custom provider is an Azure Powershell Function.

-# How to use
+# How to use it

-Add these resource inside your ARM template
+Add that resource inside your ARM template

 ```javascript